audy/bioinformatics-hacks/README.md

 ## Scripts

+* `polynsplit.py <file>`
+	splits a single record FASTA file into a multi-fasta file betwixt stretches of 10 or more Ns.

 * `barcode-detector.py <illumina qseq barcodes file> <barcodes.txt>`
 	finds 7bp self-correcting barcodes in an Illumina qseq file, compares them to random barcodes.